-- Several pop-ups appearing when you click on links that advertise fake updates or software
+- Several pop-ups appear when you click on links that advertise fake updates or software.

-- More ads than you’re used to in search results and webpages — particularly banner ads or in-text advertisements in content
+- More ads than you’re used to show up in search results and webpages — particularly banner ads or in-text advertisements in content.

-If you’ve noticed any of things happening when browsing the internet on your Mac you’re almost certainly dealing with adware.
-In which case, you need to take action.
+If you’ve noticed any of the things happening when browsing the internet on your Mac, you’re almost certainly dealing with adware.
+In this case, you need to take action.

 How to remove adware from your browser

-To remove adware from your Mac you need to change your browser preferences and dig into your system files to find and remove the culprit.
+To remove adware on Macs, you need to change your browser preferences and dig into your system files to find and remove the culprit.

 Let’s start with the browser.
-How to stop adware in your browser:
+Use this adware removal guide for your browser:

 2. Disable unrecognized extensions

-Extensions are an important part of the browsing experience but you shouldn’t have anything that you don’t recognize.
-If the name of a pop-up isn’t familiar or you don’t know what it does, disable it.
+Extensions are an important part of the browsing experience, but you shouldn’t have anything that you don’t recognize.
+For example, if the name of a pop-up isn’t familiar or you don’t know what it does, disable it.